Yavapai–Apache Nation

-The Yavapai–Apache Nation(Yavapai: Wipuhk’a’bah and Western Apache: Dil’zhe’e) is a federally recognized Native American tribe of Yavapai and Apache people in the Verde Valley of Arizona.
+The Yavapai–Apache Nation (Wipuhk’a’bah, Dilzhę́’é) is a federally recognized Native American tribe of Yavapai and Apache people in the Verde Valley of Arizona.
 Tribal members share two culturally distinct backgrounds and speak two Indigenous languages, the Yavapai language and the Western Apache language.

 History

 The Yavapai–Apache have lived in the American Southwest since 1100 CE.
 Their traditional ecological knowledge allowed them to flourish as hunter-gatherers.
 Chief Yuma Frank, Chief Viola Jimulla, and Carlos Montezuma were some of the first leaders of the Yavapai–Apache Nation.
 Beginning in 1865, the Yavapai were relocated to several reservations: Colorado River, Fort McDowell, Rio Verde, San Carlos, Camp Verde, Middle Verde, Clarkdale, and Prescott.